woman calmly drinking tea

 What is Strength?

-Finding strength is moving forward even when we feel afraid, sad and unsure.
+Finding strength is moving forward even when you feel afraid, sad and unsure.
 Strength can come and go; it is not constant.
-You can be strong even when you don’t feel brave.
 Finding strength is being able to live with feeling scared or uncertain about what will happen next.
+Finding strength is not forcing an upbeat viewpoint.
+It is accepting that the cancer experience is hard and that it can feel like too much to deal with at times.

+Finding strength can also mean letting go of control and being open.
 For friends and family members, finding strength may be coping with the health care of a loved one while sometimes feeling sad and helpless.

 The Hardships of Facing Cancer